April - May, 2025

 ONLINE·9 classes·Yumiko Kakutani

-For students who have finished Level 7 or 8 of our Japanese Courses, or equivalent, and feel confident with Level 7 content/grammar.
-This class will be a nice challenge for the student who has just finished Level 7, and more comfortable for those who have finished Level 8.
+For students who have finished Level 7, 8 or 9 of our Japanese Courses, or equivalent, and feel confident with Level 7 content/grammar.
+This class will be a nice challenge for the student who has just finished Level 7, and more comfortable for those who have finished Level 8 or 9.
 If you are not confident in Level 7 patterns, Conv 5-6 may be a better conversational course for you.

 The course will focus on activities in various situations and language structures (e.g. sentence patterns) which support communication.

-The course is taught in two parts (odd lessons and even lessons); the odd lessons of the textbook will be covered this Late Spring semester.
+The course is taught in two parts (odd lessons and even lessons); the even lessons of the textbook will be covered this Late Spring.

 Required Textbook: Marugoto Japanese Language and Culture, Pre-Intermediate A2/B1.
 See Table of Contents and Sample.